Dr. Stephanie L. Anderson Speaks At The Empowering Women And Girls To Thrive Summit At The United Nations

 A trichologist, advocate for alopecia awareness, and bestselling author, Stephanie Anderson's mission is to promote awareness; her mission is to educate and foster empathy, and empowerment for those suffering from hair loss.

-As a global speaker, Dr. Anderson shares not only her own experiences with clients but also a heart-wrenching story about having battled the emotional rollercoaster of living with hair loss.
+As a global speaker, Dr. Anderson shares her professional experiences and the catalyst that sparked the need to create tools to support those with alopecia by recounting a heart-wrenching story of a client battling the emotional rollercoaster of living with hair loss.

 “My ultimate aim is to reach out to several groups of people who will benefit from this narrative.
 It will help individuals diagnosed with alopecia realize that they are not alone in their struggle.
 They will find comfort in knowing that their experiences and emotions are valid.
 By shedding light on the complexities of alopecia, this speech will empower and encourage individuals to embrace their unique beauty and embark on a journey of self-love,” said Dr. Anderson about her message.